Small Business Phone Problems: 5 Common Issues and How to Fix Them

 The Symptoms

-- Second callers get busy tone or voicemail
+- Second callers get a busy tone or go straight to voicemail

-- You're constantly interrupting one call to catch another
+- You're constantly interrupting one call to try to catch another

 Why It Happens

 One phone line means one conversation at a time.
-If you're talking to Customer A, Customer B gets nothing.
+While you're talking to Customer A, Customer B gets nothing.
+This is fine when you're quiet — and actively damaging when business picks up.

-Call waiting doesn't really solve this—it just annoys both customers.
-Who wants to be put on hold?
-Who wants their conversation interrupted?
+Call waiting doesn't really solve this.
+It just inconveniences both parties.
+Nobody wants to be put on hold mid-sentence.
+Nobody wants their call interrupted by clicking sounds while you debate whether to switch.

 The Quick Fix